Security & Privacy

 Redacting before sharing

 Some client documents contain information that isn't relevant to the recipient - internal cost breakdowns in a client-facing report, personal details about team members in a project file.
-Use the Redact PDF tool to permanently black out those sections before protecting and sending.
-Redaction removes the content entirely, not just visually - it can't be selected, copied, or recovered.
+Use Redact PDF to permanently remove those sections before protecting and sending.
+True redaction removes the content entirely, not just visually - it can't be selected, copied, or recovered, unlike a black box drawn over text (the redaction guide explains the difference in detail).

 Encrypt PDFs for Client Sharing